-- I In the Model Builder window, under Mesh Component I (mcompl)>Mesh Part I click Delete Entities I. - 2 In the Settings window for Delete Entities, locate the Geometric Entity Selection section. - 3 From the Geometric entity level list, choose Boundary. - 4 In the Settings window for Selection List, In the list, choose 2 (meshed) and 3 (meshed). - 5 Click Add to Selection in the window toolbar. - 6 Right-click Mesh Component I (mcomp1)>Mesh Part I>Delete Entities I and choose Build Selected.
+- I In the Mesh toolbar, click Delete Entities. - 2 In the Settings window for Selection List, in the list, choose 2 (meshed) and 3 (meshed). - 3 Click Add to Selection in the window toolbar. - 4 Right-click Delete Entities I and choose Build Selected.